Heat pump vs furnace? How to choose the best heating system for your home

 Another benefit with a heat pump is its capacity to act as a cooling unit, as well as heating.
 While this can be great on hot summer days, it also means your energy use could actually increase over the summer months so be sure to consider this in your budget.

 If you have the existing ductwork, infrastructure and capacity on your home’s electric service, the upgrade can also be relatively straightforward.
 However, if you require these to be installed or upgraded, this can significantly increase your installation costs and prolong the payback period.
-Speaking to your contractor can help inform you if electrical upgrades are required.
+Speaking to your contractor can help inform you if electrical upgrades are required

 Tips and considerations

-• Central heat pump units are installed outside the home so consider where it can be located and if the noise could affect your neighbours.
+- Central heat pump units are installed outside the home so consider where it can be located and if the noise could affect your neighbours.

-• If moving from electric baseboards to a heat pump, keep in mind there is no existing ductwork throughout your home.
+- If moving from electric baseboards to a heat pump, keep in mind there is no existing ductwork throughout your home.
 This may mean you will have to install a mini-split heat pump outside with ductless wall units inside your home in multiple locations.
 You will have the benefit of controlling the temperature in each room but they will be visible in your living spaces.

-• Costs will vary, depending on the unique characteristics of your home.
+- Costs will vary, depending on the unique characteristics of your home.
 Consider getting quotes from three licensed heat pump contractors to compare prices and information.
+Note: To be eligible for heat pump rebates, you will need to use a contractor who is registered with the Home Performance Contractor Network (HPCN).

 Scenario 3: Going from gas to electric

 It becomes more challenging if you need electrical upgrades to your home or have to add additional ducting, but it can be done.
-Many older homes in the FortisBC electricity service area were built with 100-amp service and may need a 200-amp service to run a heat pump.
+Many older homes in the FortisBC electric service area were built with 100-amp service and may need a 200-amp service to run a heat pump.
 To upgrade your electrical panel, it can cost up to $12,000 with an average cost of around $5,000.

 You may also need to upgrade the electrical service running from the street to your home, which is an additional cost to factor into your budget.
-To do this, contact your electricity service provider, either BC Hydro or FortisBC.
+To do this, contact your electric service provider, either BC Hydro or FortisBC.
 You will likely need to work with a licensed electrician as well as a qualified heat pump installer who is registered with the HPCN.

 When replacing your heating system, or any piece of equipment in your home, it’s important to use a licensed contractor.
 We recommend you get around three quotes from different companies to compare costs.
 If you’re looking for a contractor, you can search our Trade Ally Network directory to find one in your area.